ortus-docs/couchbase-cache/README.md

 ---
 description: >-
-  The Ortus Couchbase Extension is a native Lucee Extension that allows your CFML server to connect to a Couchbase Cluster and leverage it for built-in caching, session storage, Pub/Sub Messaging, and much more
+  Ortus Couchbase Extension is a Lucee Extension that allows your CFML server to connect to a Couchbase cluster and leverage it for built-in caching, session storage, and NoSQL document storage.
 cover: .gitbook/assets/bg.png
 coverY: 0
 ---